henrythemes/hello-minima-theme/README.md

 ### Step 2 - Create the Index Page

-Add your index (front) page with a page title e.g. Welcome:
+Add your index (front) page with a page title e.g. Welcome and using the default layout (built into Mimina and ready-to-use "out-of-the-gem"):

 `index.md`: